Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 ```
 {% comment %}
 ```
-mymcmc = mcmc(mymodel, monitors, moves, nruns=2, combine="mixed")
+mymcmc = mcmc(mymodel, monitors, moves, nruns=1)
 ```

-Notice that we also specified `nruns=2` which means that RevBayes will
+Notice that we also specified `nruns=1` in the interest of speed.
+If we had
-automatically run 2 independent MCMC runs.
-In general, it is recommended to run
+set `nruns=4`, RevBayes would have run 4 independent MCMC runs.
+In general, it
-several chains: comparing them enables ensuring that the two chains have converged
+is recommended to run several chains: comparing them enables ensuring that the
-to the same area of the posterior distribution.
-Usually, the more chains, the better.
+chains have converged to the same area of the posterior distribution.
+Usually,
-In our case, you will find that the output is created in two files with
+the more chains, the better.
+In such a case, the output is created in e.g. 4 files with
-extension `_run_1` and `_run_2` for each replicate and additionally the samples
+extension `_run_1`, `_run_2`, ... for each replicate and additionally the samples
-from both runs are combined into one file with extension `mixed` for more
+from all runs are combined into one file with extension `mixed` for more
 convenient post-processing.
 {% endcomment %}

 Now, run the MCMC:
 ```
-mymcmc.run(generations=20000)
+mymcmc.run(generations=2500)
 ```
+Here we set a low number of iterations.
+In general it is recommended to check
+for convergence; here it is possible that 2500 iterations may not be enough.

 When the analysis is complete, you will have the files produced by the monitors
 in your output directory.